Elizabeth Attias, ScD, Chief Strategy and Development Officer

 Elizabeth Attias (Beth) founded Atom Strategic Consulting in 2000.
-As the President & CEO of Atom Strategic Consulting, Beth has worked with start-up companies; established biotechnology companies; as well as small, mid-size, and large pharmaceutical companies on projects ranging from market development, strategic market entry, brand optimization, portfolio management, and more.
-She has set an ambitious vision for the company and employed her scientific expertise to assist dozens of clients with clinical, launch, and post launch brand management campaigns.
+As the president and CEO of Atom Strategic Consulting, Beth has worked with start-up companies, established biotechnology companies, as well as small, mid-size, and large pharmaceutical companies on projects ranging from market development, strategic market entry, brand optimization, portfolio management, and more.
+She has set an ambitious vision for the company and employed her scientific expertise to assist dozens of clients with clinical, launch, and post-launch brand management campaigns.

-Beth graduated in 1984 with a BS from St. Mary’s College of Maryland.
+Beth graduated in 1984 with a Bachelor of Science from St. Mary’s College of Maryland.
 She went on to earn a Master of Medical Science from Emory University in 1987.
-She completed her academic career at The Johns Hopkins University as a Maternal and Child Health National Fellow and with a Doctor of Science Degree from The School of Hygiene and Public Health in 1992.
+She completed her academic career at The Johns Hopkins University as a Maternal and Child Health National Fellow and with a Doctor of Science degree from The School of Hygiene and Public Health in 1992.
 She is the author of several scientific publications.

 Mr Hoffman has enhanced the value of organizations through the raising of new capital, led companies through the public offering process, and guided organizations through strategic transactions into accelerated growth and global market expansion.
 He has experience in building strong finance teams that play an integral role in the day to day management of the company.